twbs/bootstrap-npm-starter/README.md

 Built with Bootstrap v4.4.1 with plans to update for v5.

+## Repo template

+Setup as a starter template, you can easily generate a new GitHub repository.
+From the repository homepage, click the `Use this template` button.

 ## What's included

 - Single HTML page (`index.html`) to demonstrate how to include Bootstrap.